 As part of its ‘Vision 2030’ development program, the Kenyan government is keen on the exploration of coal for mining in Kitui County.
 In 2005, a 500 square kilometre area stretching through Kitui and Mutomo was discovered to contain a significant coal reserve.
 The Mui Coal Basin project is currently divided into blocks titled A, B, C, and D.

-The pursuit of coal mining, through a concession awarded to a Chinese company is threatening the livelihoods of farmers and pastoralists in the Kitui County.
-Women especially are affected.
+The pursuit of coal mining, through a concession awarded to a Chinese company, is threatening the livelihoods of farmers and pastoralists in the Kitui County.
+Women especially are affected through land insecurity.
+Land tenure is often informal.
 The community speaks out to claim their rights to water, food and a clean environment.